javiersoriano/sentinel-training/README.md

 ## Introduction
 These labs help you get ramped up with Azure Sentinel and provide hands-on practical experience for product features, capabilities, and scenarios.

+The lab deploys an Azure Sentinel workspace and ingests pre-recorded data to simulate scenarios that showcase various Azure Sentinel features.
+The cost of the deployed resources is very small due to the size of the data ~10 MBs and the fact that Azure Sentinel offers a 30-day free trial.

+## Prerequisites

+To deploy Azure Sentinel Labs, **you must have a Microsoft Azure subscription**.
+If you do not have an existing Azure subscription, you can sign up for a free trial [here](https://azure.microsoft.com/en-us/free/).

 ## Last release notes

 * Version 0.1 - Azure Sentinel Labs **Beta**